ABSTRACTS NOW OPEN

 Solution Room

 Solution rooms are interactive sessions designed to generate collaborative discussion and build professional networks.
-Your Solution Room topic should facilitate exploration of a relevant public health education challenge with practical and transferable solutions, allowing participants to learn from your experience and consider its application to their own context.
+Your Solution Room topic should facilitate exploration of a relevan public health education challenge with practical and transferrable solutions, allowing participants to learn from your experience and consider its application to their own context.

 - Present your problem and solution (5-10 mins)